tAwFiK2005/Football_Data_Scraping/README.md

 ## 🛠️ How It Works

 - Choose a team and season from the dropdowns.
-- The app scrapes or loads pre-saved data from `TeamsNameUnderstats.txt`.
+- The app scrapes `TeamsNameUnderstats.txt`.
 - Team and league options are loaded from `teams_leagues.xlsx`.
 - Visuals and data insights are displayed in real-time using Streamlit.